Skip to main content

 }

-Regarding the starting colour, there isn't any rule about which colour should start but we'll set it to yellow by default to keep things simple:
+Regarding the starting colour, there isn't any rule about which colour should start but you'll set it to yellow:

 export default class FourInARowGame {